lzwjava/blog-source/portfolio.md

 ## Fun Live, Full Stack, 2016.6 - 2017.12

 Fun Live, a knowledge live broadcast platform.
 Users can participate in various online knowledge lectures such as programming or design here.
+Users can pay some fees to attend or give reward money to the lecturer.
+The lecturer uses OBS tool to push live stream to the server.
+Users can see the playback later.
+And it integrates seamlessly with WeChat platform like the notifications.
 It gained around 30000 users and millions of page views.

 My Startup Project.
 Responsible for most code developement of the backend and frontend.